About the Competition

 - Terms and Conditions

-The 2014 Springboard Ideas Challenge includes three divisions: Community-Growth, Community-Small Business, and College.
+The 2015 Springboard Ideas Challenge includes two divisions: Community-Growth, Community and College.
 See the Eligibility section below for the criteria participants must meet to compete in any of these divisions.

 What are the awards and corresponding prizes that will be awarded in each division?